barbaraoramah/my-CEE4530/Postlabs/Data Analysis Lab 1.md

 A = εbc

 where:
-b - path length (1 cm)
+b - path length (465 nm = 4.65x10^-7 m)
 c - concentration
 ε - extinction coefficient (fct of wavelength and molecule)

+Therefore,

+$$ε = \frac{A}{bc}$$
+th
+ε = 158.7

+The extinction coefficient was d

 * Did you use interpolation or extrapolation to get the concentration of the unknown?

+We used interpolation to find the concentration of the unknown as the voltage

 * What measurement controls the accuracy of the density measurement for the NaCl solution?

+The volumetric flask was the controlling factor of our accuracy with an accuracy of 0.16 mL/ 100 mL (0.16%).
+The percent error in the mass error of NaCl is lower at 0.017%.

-* What density did you expect (see prelab 2)?
+* What density did you expect (see prelab 1)?

+Based on our pre-lab, the calculated value of NaCl was 1037.8 g/L.

 * Approximately what should the accuracy be for the density measurement?

+We would expect our experimental density to be within the 0.16% accuracy.

 * Don’t forget to write a brief paragraph on conclusions and on suggestions using Markdown.

+In this lab we learned how to use several instruments that we will continue to use for the rest of the labs.
+This included how to calibrate and use the electronic balances.
+We also used the proper technique for the pipette to measure reverse osmosis water.
+We diluted stock solution into various designated concentrationssolutions.

 * Verify that your report and graphs meet the requirements as outlined on the course website.